-A project is an enterprise that seeks to create something new to meet some objective, generally through the creation or enhancement of a product or service.
+Project management is the practice of creating, allocating, applying resources to the completion of a project.
+A project is an undertaking that seeks to create something new to meet an objective, generally through the creation or enhancement of a product or service.
 A product is the output of the project.
 A project is completed when the objective is met or cannot be met based on resource constraints.
-Project management is the practice of creating, allocating, and adapting project resources - the scope, budget, step sequences, and schedule - and overseeing execution through to completion.

 The Iron Triangle of Project Management

 The iron triangle are the constraints of managing a project.
 They are:

 - Speed: How quickly the project can complete